Conrad-X/jira-ticket-health-tracker/README.md

 `issue_type:` Choose whatever issue type you want to generate a report for eg: Task,Bug,Story.

+    * Note: If you use any other issue type other than task or bug, please configure it first as explained in the section below.

 `sprint:` Pass you sprint id here.
 Displayed right on top of your sprint board.
 Note: If your sprint id has spaces in the title for eg: Sprint 22 please pass it as "sprint": “’Sprint 22’”